craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Alchemy/Alchemy Processes & Products.md

 	- > 1 ounce of Essence of Air (175.00sp)

 #### Essence of Health
+An inner essence of life and growth.

 #### Essence of Pestilence
+An inner essence of death and rot.

 #### Essence of Deception
+An inner essence of lies and imagery.

 #### Essence of Light
+An inner essence of light and joy.

 #### Essence of Arcana
+An inner essence of instruction and law.

 #### Essence of Density
 #### Essence of Mutation
 #### Essence of Acidity